 Compost worm sources in the Bay Area:

 Give your worms about a quart (one pound) of fruit and vegetable trimmings, then leave them alone for a couple of weeks while they get used to their new home.
 After that, feed your worms about a quart of food scraps per square foot of surface area in your bin per week.
 To avoid fruit flies and odors, bury food under the bedding.
+Learn more about what you can put in your worm bin, click here.

 Always keep a 4- to 6-inch layer of fresh bedding over the worms and food in your bin.
 Add fresh bedding every time you feed the worms.
 Keep bedding as moist as a wrung-out sponge.
 In a plastic bin, add dry bedding to absorb excess moisture.
 Wooden bins may require adding water occasionally.